Hanabi-Live/hanabi-live/docs/VARIANTS.md

 - Four, five, or six suits share a color.
 There is no way to disambiguate between them with color clues.

+### Matryoshka

+- The six "basic" suits are replaced with six nested ones:
+  - Red (red)
+  - Yam (red / yellow)
+  - Geas (red / yellow / green)
+  - Beatnik (red / yellow / green / blue)
+  - Plum (red / yellow / green / blue / purple)
+  - Taupe (red / yellow / green / blue / purple / teal)
+- In a five-suit game, the Taupe suit would be removed, and so on.
+- The name of the variant comes from [nested doll sets](https://en.wikipedia.org/wiki/Matryoshka_doll).

 ### Dual-Color

 - Each suit is touched by two separate colors.